 Please visit our CUC Currency page for the latest information.

 Answer: While vegetarian diets aren’t overly challenging for us to accommodate on tour, vegan diets can be considerably more difficult to satisfy without infusing protein supplements.
 Some dishes normally suitable for vegans, such as rice and beans, are often cooked with pork fat in Cuba.
 While certain soy products are available for purchase by Cuban national consumers, these are often not readily available at tourist hotels and restaurants.
-For those who follow a vegan diets, we highly recommend bringing your own protein supplements such as “instant breakfast” etc. For celiacs, you should know that gluten-free specialty products/flours are not common (or at all affordable) in Cuban markets, but rice is always available at meals.
+For those who follow vegan diets, we highly recommend bringing your own protein supplements such as “instant breakfast” etc. For celiacs, you should know that gluten-free specialty products/flours are not common (or at all affordable) in Cuban markets, but rice is always available at meals.
 There are certainly a few exceptions in terms of bakeries now sourcing or producing alternative ingredients to service the growing popularity of gluten-free diets in international visitors, but in general you should be prepared not expect an abundance of dining establishments specializing in products for celiacs yet in Cuba.
 For any meals you may be partaking in on an independent basis, presenting this Gluten Free Restaurant Card can be helpful to explain your restrictions to Spanish-speaking restaurant staff.

 Answer: The simple answer is “as soon as possible”.
 Cuba is a popular winter destination and flights to Cuba are often near or at full capacity.
 The very first thing we do upon receiving your registration form for a confirmed tour and confirming your spot on the tour is book your Cuba flight if not already reserved.
 Booking deposit for 1-week trips is $500 USD/person, and for 2-week trips $1000 USD/person.
 Final balance is due 90 days prior to trip start.
 Only occasionally are last minute seats available, most fill up weeks and sometimes months in advance.
 At two to four weeks prior to tour start (depending on the season), all unassigned rooms are released.
 For paid participants, all tour dates are guaranteed to depart, but groups of 1-4 travelers may only be accompanied by our tour leader rather than also by a Cuban driver and guide.
 The more lead time you can provide us, the more likely a group is to form for your selected travel date.